2fanDEV/2fanDEV/README.md

 -->

 ### Currently trying to figure everything out in my life
-Working with Spring Boot, Angular/TypeScript and trying to get better with Python/C++
+Mainly working with Angular and Spring Boot.
+However I make an effort right now to get familiar with Rust and Python.